jahidulpabelislam/contribution-counters/README.md

     -   `fromDate`: Datetime string (ISO-8601 Date/timestamp (YYYY-MM-DDTHH:mm:ss.sssZ))
     -   `untilDate`: Datetime string (ISO-8601 Date/timestamp (YYYY-MM-DDTHH:mm:ss.sssZ))

-    To get repos of which you have a min access to
+    To get repos of which you have a minimum access to

     -   `minRepoAccessLevel`: Only for GitLab (int:default=30)\[10, 20, 30, 40, 50] (see [here](https://docs.gitlab.com/ee/api/members.html))
     -   `minRepoRole`: Only for Bitbucket (string:default=contributor)\[admin, contributor, member, owner] (see [here](https://developer.atlassian.com/bitbucket/api/2/reference/resource/repositories/%7Busername%7D))
     -   `minRepoRole`: Only for GitHub (comma separated string:default=owner,collaborator,organization_member)\[owner, collaborator, organization_member] (see [here](https://developer.github.com/v3/repos/#parameters))

-    If you have a self hosted GitLab, you will need to use `url` option
+    If you have a selfhosted GitLab, you will need to use `url` option

     -   `url`: The URL where your GitLab is located at (for example `https://gitlab.jahidulpabelislam.com/` or `https://jahidulpabelislam.com/gitlab/`)